TaskMAster-p/BLE_MODBUS_GATEWAY/README.md

 The gateway performs the following operations:

 - Continuously scans BLE advertisements.
-- Detects supported Datoms BLE sensors.
-- Extracts the Slave ID from the sensor name advertisement.
+- Extracts the Slave ID and maintains a MAC Address.
-- Maintains a MAC Address ↔ Slave ID mapping.
 - Parses telemetry advertisements.
-- Extracts sensor parameters.
-- Transfers decoded telemetry through a FreeRTOS Queue.
+- Transfers decoded telemetry through a FreeRTOS Queue updating holding registers.
-- Updates Modbus Holding Registers.
 - Responds to Modbus RTU Function Code 03 requests over RS485.

 The gateway does **not** establish a BLE connection with any sensor.